Tomatoes During Pregnancy – Benefits, Risks, and Tips

 Tomatoes do not cause miscarriage.
 Careful handling of tomatoes and washing them thoroughly before eating is essential to maintain health and keep illnesses and complications at bay.

-While there isn’t a definitive answer to why tomatoes become a go-to craving, the combination of nutritional benefits, hormonal fluctuations, and psychological factors likely contribute to this intriguing aspect of pregnancy.
+While there isn’t a definitive answer to why tomatoes become a go-to craving, the benefits of tomatoes and pregnancy go hand in hand for both mother and baby.
 Tomatoes help pregnant women deal with the stress of pregnancy.
 They also benefit the foetus in your womb.
 So, the next time you feel like adding some tomatoes to your meals, go ahead and do it, but always limit the consumption as excessive intake can cause health issues.

 Also Read: